an-h-ngo/S1-Team-3/README.md

 ## Implemented Functional Requirements (Updated 4/14/2026)

 - FR-S1 / FR-D1: Authentication (Login/Logout) - Users can log in and log out.
+- FR-S2: View Student Dashboard - Students can view a dashboard summarizing the student’s current enrollment, holds, outstanding tasks, and key dates.
 - FR-S3: Search for Courses - Users can search for courses using various search filters and criteria.
 - FR-S7: View Schedule - Students can view schedule this term and their previous courses.
 If a student wishes to drop a course, simply click the garbage button and the course will be removed.
 - FR-S10: Password change - Users can change their password, which updates the database with the new password, redirects them to the login screen for re-login.